 This was addressed at the shop drawing stage by the CSS team, who suggested an increase in the thickness of the concrete cover at the intersection of the folded plates from the upper part of the roof.
 This solution provided the increased thickness needed for the PT anchors in a location where it will not be visible and was approved by both the engineering team and the client.

 The structural design for the Grand Egyptian Museum building also includes six post-tensioned beams, with spans ranging from 14m to 38 m, located parallel to the folded plate roof.
 These beams support the structural loading of the roof and manage the deflections.
 Each of these beams was constructed with three tendons and installed using the CCL XM60 anchorage system.

-The building also features a 22m long cantilever wall, which is 8.65 metres deep.
+The building also features a 22 m-long cantilever wall, which is 8.65 meters deep.
 This wall performs the role of a deep beam and was designed with six tendons, each incorporating 19 strands, using the CCL XM60 post-tensioning system.
-Once again, the CSS team had to address buildability challenges in the design of the wall at shop drawing stage for the PT installation, due to the narrow 45cm width of this cantilever wall/deep beam.
+Once again, the CSS team had to address buildability challenges in the design of the wall at the shop drawing stage for the PT installation, due to the narrow 45cm width of this cantilever wall/deep beam.

 Ahmed Zaky, CEO of CSS explains: “The live-end and dead-end PT anchors for the CCL XM60 system require a minimum concrete thickness of 50cm but the wall had been designed to provide a slim, elegant aesthetic, which could have been compromised by increasing the thickness of the concrete for structural reasons.

 “To resolve the problem without altering the visual appeal of the wall/beam, we proposed increasing the width gradually over the course of around one meter of its length.
 This solution ensured the thickness of the concrete was sufficient to accommodate the PT anchors at the relevant points in the structure, without detracting from the slenderness of the architectural design.”